dnsimple/dnsimple-support/content/articles/personal-vs-pro.markdown

 **Professional:** Yes - Safely redirect all non-HTTPS traffic to a secured connection.

+## Can I secure my subdomains with a Let's Encrypt certificate?

+**Personal:** No - You can *only* secure your root domain and `www` subdomain.

+**Professional:** Yes - Secure any subdomain and wildcard.

+## Can I customize the certificate SAN with up to 100 extra names for a single certificate?

+**Personal:** No - You can *only* secure your root domain and `www` subdomain.

+**Professional:** Yes - Secure a combination of different host names, from the same or different domains.

 ## Can I work with other people on my account?

 **Personal:** No - Sharing login credentials is unprofessional and a security risk.